 Many believe that there is a risk of burning out other equipment, or giving the user a shock, which will cause some damage or interference, among many other notions.

 To understand this resource, and eliminate once and for all these queries, it is necessary to understand the original functioning of the microphones.

 How do the microphones function?

 The microphones can be divided into two types, which differ by the construction of the capsule: dynamic and condenser.

 The dynamic microphones have the same manufacturing principle as a loudspeaker.
-When the sound is emitted, it attains the diaphragm, which moves the coil that is around a magnet, generating a voltage which imitates the sound conditions captured.
+When the sound is emitted, it attains the diaphragm, which moves a coil that existis around a magnet, generating a voltage which imitates the sound conditions captured.
 This voltage is conducted through the cables to the soundboard which reproduces and amplifies it.

 But in the condenser (or electret or also capacitive) microphones the construction is different.
-There are two very fine boards which are fastened very near to each other.
+There are two very thin layers which are fastened very near to each other.
 This is also the reason that the condensers are much more fragile than the dynamic microphones.

-One of these boards plays the role of diaphragm, capturing the sound, and with the variation of the distance caused by the sound waves in the boards, the voltage varies in a similar way.
-As the boards are polarized, certainly there is the requirement of there being energy, which shall be supplied in some way.
+One of these layers plays the role of diaphragm, capturing the sound, and with the variation of the distance caused by the sound waves over the layers, the voltage varies in a similar way.
+As the layers are polarized, certainly there is the requirement of there being energy, which needs to be supplied in some way.